Researching the Legal System of the Lao People’s Democratic Republic

 • To propose to the National Assembly Standing Committee for their consideration and decision on the rectification of treaties of which Lao PDR is a party and State level international agreement;

-• To propose to the President of the State for the decision on conferring national gold medals, orders of merit, medals of victory and the highest honor titles of the State and to praise by other forms;
+• To propose to the President of the State for the decision on conferring national gold medals, orders of merit, medals of victory, and the highest honor titles of the State and to praise by other forms;

-• To assign Minister and the head of ministry-level organization to represent the Government in the attendance of meeting and execution of agreement and treaty with foreign countries;
+• To assign a Minister and the head of ministry-level organization to represent the Government in the attendance of meeting and execution of agreement and treaty with foreign countries;

 • To summarize and report on the operation of the Government to the National Assembly and President of the State annually;

-• To resign from the position when health or other issue prevents him/her from performing duty;
+• To resign from the position when health or other issue prevents him/her from performing duty; and

 • To have other rights and perform other obligations according to laws and regulations.

-The Deputy Prime Ministers[78] are the assistants of the Prime Minister and execute the tasks assigned to them by the Prime Minister within the remit of executive functions.[79]
+The Deputy Prime Ministers are the assistants of the Prime Minister,[78] and they execute the tasks assigned to them by the Prime Minister within the remit of executive functions.[79]
 The Prime Minister may assign a particular Deputy Prime Minister to carry out work on his behalf in the event that he is occupied on other matters.[80]
 The Deputy Prime Minister may resign from the position when health or other issues prevents him/her from performing duties.[81]

 In addition from the authority to elect and remove the Prime Minister,[85] the National Assembly may also pass a motion of no confidence in the Government or any member of the Government if the National Assembly Standing Committee or one-fourths of the total number of National Assembly members raises the issue.[86]
 The President of the State has the right to bring the no confidence question to the National Assembly for reconsideration or make a decision for he/she to resign.[87]

-2.4 Local People Assembly
+2.4.
+Local People Assembly

 The Local People Assembly is the representative of rights and interests of the Lao people.[88]
 It is a State-local organization.[89]
-The Local People Assembly consists of the People Assembly of provincial, district level and village level.[90]
+The Local People Assembly consists of the People Assembly of provincial, district level, and village level.[90]
 However, the reference to the Local People Assembly mainly refers to the provincial People Assembly, due to the fact the establishments of the People Assembly at the district and village levels depend on the decisions of the National Assembly.[91]
-The provincial People Assembly has the term of office for 5 years starting from the primary meeting of the People Assembly.[92]
+The provincial People Assembly has the term of office for five years starting from the primary meeting of the People Assembly.[92]

-The election of new provincial People Assembly shall be concluded no later than 60 days before the end of the term of office of the previous one.[93]
-In the event that there is difficulty obstructing the organization of election of People Assembly of provincial, the term of office can be extended but the election for a new People Assembly of provincial shall be conducted no later than 3 months after the stabilization of the situation.[94]
+The election of new provincial People Assembly shall be concluded no later than sixty days before the end of the term of office of the previous one.[93]
+In the event that there is difficulty obstructing the organization of election of People Assembly of provincial, the term of office can be extended, but the election for a new People Assembly of provincial shall be conducted no later than three months after the stabilization of the situation.[94]
 With two-thirds affirmative vote of members of the People Assembly of provincial attending the meeting, the People Assembly of provincial may organize an election prior to the end of its term of office.[95]

 The People Assembly of provincial has the following legislative rights and obligations:[97]

-• To assign the rights to the People Assembly Standing Committee to decide on the necessary and urgent matters then report to the People Assembly of provincial’s meeting.
+• To assign the rights to the People Assembly Standing Committee to decide on the necessary and urgent matters, then report to the People Assembly of provincial’s meeting.

 The Provincial People’s Assembly has the following rights and obligations relating to the provision of directions on fundamental national issues:[98]

-Political and governance agendas:
+Political and governance agendas

 • To consider and approve the establishment or demolishment of city, municipality, and metropolis and the determination of the boundaries of the city, municipality, and metropolis based on the recommendation of the provincial governor or capital mayor;

-• To adopt motion of no confidence against personal elected or approved by People Assembly of provincial based on the proposal of the People Assembly Standing Committee of provincial, or at least one-fourths of the entire members of People Assembly of provincial.
+• To adopt a motion of no confidence against personal elected or approved by People Assembly of provincial based on the proposal of the People Assembly Standing Committee of provincial, or at least one-fourths of the entire members of People Assembly of provincial.

-Socio-economic agendas:
+Socio-economic agendas

 • To consider and adopt the Annual State Budget Allocation Plan as provided by the State;

-Management and human resource agendas:
+Management and human resource agendas

-Management agendas:
+Management agendas

-• To consider and approve the organizational structure of the People Assembly of provincial, and the establishment, abolishment, integration, and separation of Committees and Secretary General of the People Assembly;
+• To consider and approve the organizational structure of the People Assembly of provincial, and the establishment, abolishment, integration, and separation of Committees and Secretary General of the People Assembly; and

-• To consider and approve the proposal of the provincial governor or capital mayor in relation to the establishment, abolishment, separation and integration of a division and division-level organization in the provincial level;
+• To consider and approve the proposal of the provincial governor or capital mayor in relation to the establishment, abolishment, separation, and integration of a division and division-level organization in the provincial level.

 Human resource agendas